-Both parties will receive a letter called a Directions Notice - a list of documents and/or information the Tribunal asks the appellant and the respondent to provide prior to the hearing.
-These normally include any evidence that is relevant to the appeal.
+Both parties will receive a document called a Directions Notice - a list of evidence and/or information the Tribunal asks the appellant and the respondent to provide prior to the hearing.
+The Directions Notice will be sent 4 working days after the date the Tribunal accepts the appeal.
+The appellant and/or their representative will have 5 working days to respond to the directions notice.
+The Directions Notice will normally include a request for any evidence that is relevant to the appeal.
 For example, if the person appealing has medical problems they may ask them to provide up to date letters from their doctor.
-Any extra documents requested usually need to be sent no later than noon of the day before the hearing, although the Tribunal will also accept evidence brought by the appellant on the day of the hearing.
+An appeal should normally be decided 10 working days after the Notice of Appeal has been submitted.